MuhammadBilal0111/FoodPanda_Website_Clone/README.md

 m.bilal0111@gmail.com
 ```
 Feel free to contribute to this project by creating pull requests or reporting issues.
-<h1>This README provides clear and organized information for anyone interested in contributing to or working with your project.</h1>
+This README provides clear and organized information for anyone interested in contributing to or working with your project.